Kyrsten Sinema: Tenure

 According to Elle, "her first public comment as an elected official came in 2005, after a Republican colleague's speech insulted LGBT people.
 'We're simply people like everyone else who want and deserve respect', she passionately declared.
 Later, when reporters asked about her use of the first person, Sinema replied, 'Duh, I'm bisexual.'"
-In 2012, when running for U.S. House, Sinema said she did not remember that coming out and declined to discuss the significance of being the first openly bisexual member of the House.
+In 2012, when running for U.S. House, Sinema said she did not remember disclosing her sexual orientation in 2005 and declined to discuss the significance of being the first openly bisexual member of the House.

 In 2006, Sinema told a radio host that she was "the most liberal member of the Arizona State Legislature".
 Also in 2006, she sponsored a bill urging the adoption of the DREAM Act, and co-chaired Arizona Together, the statewide campaign that defeated Proposition 107, which would have banned the recognition of same-sex marriage and civil unions in Arizona.
 In 2008, a similar referendum, Proposition 102, passed.

 In 2006, Sinema was asked about "new feminism", and responded: "These women who act like staying at home, leeching off their husbands or boyfriends, and just cashing the checks is some sort of feminism because they're choosing to live that life.
 That's bullshit.
 I mean, what the fuck are we really talking about here?"
 After facing criticism, Sinema apologized and said the interview format was intended to be a "lighthearted spoof", adding: "I was raised by a stay-at-home mom.
 So she did a pretty good job with me."

 Sinema campaigned against Proposition 107, a referendum to ban the recognition of same-sex marriage and civil unions in Arizona.
-In 2008, she led the campaign against Proposition 102, another referendum that would have banned the recognition of same-sex marriage in Arizona.
+In 2008, she led the campaign against Proposition 102, another referendum that proposed a ban on recognition of same-sex marriage in Arizona.
 Proposition 102 was approved with 56% of the vote in the general election on November 4, 2008.
 Sinema chaired a coalition called Protect Arizona's Freedom, which defeated Ward Connerly's goal to place an initiative on the state ballot that would eliminate racial-preference programs.

 In June 2009, Sinema was one of 32 state legislators appointed by President Barack Obama to the White House Health Reform Task Force, which helped shape the Affordable Care Act.
-"Thanks in part to her hard work in improving the bill", she was invited to attend the Obamacare bill signing at the White House in March 2010.
+Due to her strong support of the bill, she was invited to attend the Obamacare bill signing at the White House in March 2010.

 In 2010, Sinema sponsored a bill to give in-state tuition to veterans; it was held in committee and did not receive a vote.
 Also in 2010, Sinema was named one of Time magazine's "40 Under 40".
 The Center for Inquiry gave Sinema its Award for the Advancement of Science and Reason in Public Policy in 2011.

-Sinema refused to support the successful effort to recall Republican Arizona Senate President Russell Pearce, saying she "love[d] him" and thought he should "run for Congress".